Occupational Therapy M.S.

-- Students may repeat a maximum of one Level II Fieldwork.1
+- Students may repeat a maximum of one course, including Level II Fieldwork.

-The professional Master of Science Degree in Occupational Therapy is 26 months (excluding breaks) completed over 2.5 years and consists of 2 units of undergraduate course work and 80 units of graduate course work, which includes a graduate research project (a total of 82 units of course work).
-All students complete two 12-week, 480-hour, full-time Level II Fieldwork experiences: one in physical disabilities and one in psychosocial practice (either may be with a children and youth focus), where they apply theoretical knowledge and demonstrate entry-level competence for a licensed occupational therapist.
+The professional Master of Science Degree in Occupational Therapy is 28 months completed over 2.5 years and consists of 76 units of graduate course work, which includes a graduate research project.
+All students complete two 12-week, 480-hour, full-time Level II Fieldwork experiences: one in physical disabilities and one in psycho-social practice (either may be with a children and youth focus), where they apply theoretical knowledge and demonstrate entry-level competence for a licensed occupational therapist.
 Level II Fieldwork is a full-time commitment often requiring additional time for preparation on the evenings and weekends.
 Students are advised to eliminate employment during this time.
 While local sites (within 90 miles of the university) are available, students may need to be assigned out of the local area or out of the state for one or both of the fieldwork experiences.
 All Level II Fieldwork must be completed within 24 months of completion of academic course preparation.

 All students must complete the Occupational Therapy Knowledge Exam (OTKE) as a degree requirement and are billed for the discounted fee associated with this exam.